Leadership Team

 Aviva Prager graduated with a B.A. in Politics/Environmental Studies from Whitman College in Washington State.
 Previously, Aviva worked as the public policy intern at Californians for a Healthy and Green Economy (CHANGE) and as the science education intern at the Breast Cancer Prevention Partnership (formerly Breast Cancer Fund).
 Aviva’s experience includes researching environmental health disparities, program and administrative support.

-Cary Sanders, mpp, Senior Policy Director
+Cary Sanders, MPP, Senior Policy Director

 Cary Sanders earned a Master of Public Policy from the University of California at Berkeley.
 Prior to joining CPEHN, Cary worked as a policy analyst for the California Immigrant Policy Center (CIPC) promoting pro-immigrant policies that address and respect the needs and contributions of California’s diverse immigrant communities and their families.
 She has also worked as Assistant Policy Director for SEIU United Health Care Workers-West representing over 150,000 health care workers in California and as Policy Director for Services, Immigrant Rights and Education Network (SIREN) in San Jose.
 Cary is proficient in Spanish after having lived and worked in Guatemala.

-Weiyu Zhang, mph, Policy Director
+Weiyu Zhang, MPH, Policy Director

 As a public health practitioner, Weiyu is committed to leveraging the vision, values, analysis and tools of “public health” to solve social problems.
 For the last decade, she has mostly worked in non-profit organizations and focused on areas such as policy analyses and advocacy, coalition building, community health education and health care navigation, and community-based crisis intervention, all aiming to build power with Black, Indigenous, immigrant and other communities of color in California.
 At CPEHN, Weiyu leads the newly formed “public health pod” and tackles issues such as racial equity in governance, equitable local budgeting, and leadership development for grassroots community organizations.
 She often draws upon her research and analytical skills from previously working as a scientist in biomedical research and biopharmaceutical production in Asia.
 Weiyu has an MPH from the University of Southern California and a Bachelor of Science in Applied Biology and Biotechnology from the Hong Kong Polytechnic University.